 Preheat the oven to 400 degrees F.

-While the sweet potato cubes are baking, press excess moisture out of the tofu, and mix with the soy sauce, sesame oil, and garlic chili sauce.
+While baking the sweet potato cubes, press excess moisture out of the tofu, and mix with the soy sauce, sesame oil, and garlic chili sauce.
 Let sit until the sweet potato cubes are done cooking.

 While the tofu cubes are baking, bring a large pot of water to a boil.
 Cook the Chlorella Udon Noodles for 5 minutes, and immediately rinse with cold water to stop the cooking process.

-To make the cilantro tahini dressing, blend all ingredients in a blender until well incorporated.
+To make the cilantro tahini dressing, blend all ingredients until well incorporated.

 Arrange a large bowl or plate with the sweet potato cubes, tofu cubes, Chlorella Udon Noodles, spinach, shredded carrots, edamame, and sliced avocados.